-Just prior to the beginning of the season (April-November), an orientation and training session will be held for new and returning volunteers.
+Just prior to the beginning of the season (April-November), an orientation and training session will be held for new and Newcomer House Manager Rachel Nichols 240-308-1740 (phone or text) rachel@heartofthecivilwar.org returning volunteers.
 During the half-day session the purpose of the Newcomer House will be explained, procedures will be reviewed, and new initiatives will be described.
 There will be a special presentation on an Antietam-related topic, which will enhance your knowledge of events at Antietam and the Civil War in general.